-A strong tornado moved through parts of Grant County, IN and the town of Marion on March 6, 1956.
-The SPC has a path length of 1.9 miles but the Climatological Data National Summary (CDNS) has a path closer to 3.5 miles.
-It moved through the western and northern parts of Marion and then out into open country.
+A strong tornado moved through parts of Grant County, IN, and the town of Marion on March 6, 1956.
+The SPC has a path length of 1.9 miles, but the Climatological Data National Summary (CDNS) has a path closer to 3.5 miles.
+It moved through the western and northern parts of Marion and then out into the open country.
 45 homes were destroyed.
-40 others had major damage and 350 had minor damage.
-A lumberyard and 2 schools were damaged.
+40 others had major damage, and 350 had minor damage.
+A lumberyard and two schools were damaged.
 Per CDNS, “State police reported tornado moved across open country northeast of Marion to farm which was struck.”
-There were 31 injuries and 1 fatality.
+There were 31 injuries and one fatality.

 We gathered information for this event from the SPC & NCDC Databases, the March 1956 Climatological Data National Summary (CDNS) and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - Grazulis and CDNS have a 3.5 mile path.

 - SPC/NCDC have a width of 47 yards.

 - Grazulis and CDNS have a 45 yard width.